 For educational requirements, applicants are required to have an associate’s degree of 60 college semester hours from an accredited institution.
 If a candidate is in the process of obtaining an associate’s degree at the time of application, candidates must submit a statement from their school confirming that they are currently enrolled in a course of study that will allow the candidate to meet the minimum qualifications upon the date of hire.
 For additional information on the CSPD, read our How to Become a Police Officer in Colorado Springs page.

 Candidates who have met all of the requirements and passed all of the exams must attend and complete training at one of Colorado’s 19 Post Basic Training Academies.
 Colorado also requires candidates to hold a first aid and CPR certificate before they take the certification examination.

 Colorado POST Basic Training Academies:

-- Adams County Sheriff’s Academy – Brighton, CO
+- Adams County Sheriff’s Office POST Academy (Brighton)

-- Colorado Springs PD Training Academy – Colorado Springs, CO
+- Colorado Springs Police Department Training Academy (Colorado Springs)

 For a complete list of Colorado POST accredited training academies, consult the POST website.